acmdas/das_fieldstones/morefieldstones2020.md

 “The two most important days of a man’s life are the day he was born and the day he finds out why.”—recently attributed to Mark Twain, but almost certainly inaccurately.

 The [Quote Investigator](https://quoteinvestigator.com/2016/06/22/why/#return-note-13878-1) traces it to a January 25, 1970 sermon delivered at Riverside Church in New York City.
 Whoever said it first, it’s a useful thought.
+It’s always wise to be suspicious of any quote attributed to Twain, Einstein, Dalai Lama, etc. As Abe Lincoln used to say, “Don’t trust anything you read on the Internet.”

 ## Alone
 Monday, 07 December 2020